 z/VM: Installation Guide contains step-by-step procedures for installing a z/VM system.
-The procedures feature an automated installation process using a panel interface to load a prebuilt z/VM system image packaged in electronically-delivered zip files or in binary format on DVD.
+The procedures feature an automated installation process using a panel interface to load a prebuilt z/VM system image packaged as an electronic image in ISO format.
 Installation worksheets are included that you can use to plan your installation.